 When I turned 16, I got a red Nissan Pathfinder and I thought it was the cat’s meow.
 I loved that car and drove it for over eight years and covered 200,000 miles. great memories.

 Have you always loved cars?

-Yes and no. I’ve always loved cars but I’m not a grease monkey or “into cars” per say.
+Yes and no. Well, I’ve always loved cars but I’m not a grease monkey or “into cars” per se.
 I see vehicles as a means to an end.
 In other words, I’m completely focused on what vehicle adds the most value to my experience and getting the most out of every moment.
-If I’m camping out next to the river with my kids who are trying to catch their first trout and we traveled there in a luxury sedan well, to me, that’s a buzz kill.
+For example, if I’m camping out next to the river with my kids who are trying to catch their first trout and we travelled there in a luxury sedan well, to me, that’s a buzz kill.
 However, if we were in a classic truck or SUV that rattled and hummed but caused my children to dream of exploring and pushing the limits then everything about those precious times together gets amplified and ingrained into who we are as a family.

 What makes you choose Defenders over other cars?

 There is a reason it’s called the “Best 4x4xFar”.
 People get all caught up in horsepower, torque, dependability, ground clearance, creature comforts and they totally miss the point.
 As someone once said, in the 140-year history of the automobile, only one can be associated with both queens and pig farmers.
 More, so, the Land Rover Defender’s no-nonsense style appeals to everyone.
 Steve McQueen owned one.
 Paul McCartney wrote a song about one.
 Hell, even James Bond has traded in his Aston Martin for one recently.
 Few will disagree that it’s among the greatest 4×4’s ever built, anywhere.
 Nothing screams adventure like a Land Rover Defender.

 What did your first Defender look like?
 What was it called?